HauminZhu/haominzhu.github.io/aboutme.md

 ### Omni-bearing Mobile Chassis Control and Localization (ROBOCON 2014)
 [![ROBOCON2014](http://img.youtube.com/vi/j0Ndp49VYPs/0.jpg)](http://www.youtube.com/watch?v=j0Ndp49VYPs "ROBOCON2014")
 (HIT vs UESTC)
 > The ABU Robocon 2014 was conducted on 24 August 2014 at Pune, India.
 The Theme for Robocon 2014 declared by India was "A Salute for Parenthood".
 As a member of competative robotics lab of USTB, I participated in manually and automatic robots design, building.
 We built one manully controlled 'mother' robot which can holds the fully-automatic 'baby' robot to different mission fields and let the 'baby' automatically finish required tasks.
+I also took charge of the related student research training program of omni-bearing mobil chassis design and control algoithm development which is used on 'mother' robot.

 ### Unscented Kalman Filter Based Robot Orientation Estimation and Scene Panorama
 [![UKF10](http://img.youtube.com/vi/YZcB-QJcKUk/0.jpg)](http://www.youtube.com/watch?v=YZcB-QJcKUk "UKF10")